ARPA funds sought for infrastructure to service industrial park, Fair Oaks Ranch urban center

-A legislative working group on Friday recommended approval of the city’s request for $50 million in American Rescue Plan Act funds for a massive wastewater infrastructure project designed to spur economic development throughout northeast Oklahoma.
+A legislative working group on Friday recommended approval of the city of Tulsa’s request for $50 million in American Rescue Plan Act funds for a massive wastewater infrastructure project designed to spur economic development throughout northeastern Oklahoma.

-The centerpiece of the proposal calls for providing wastewater services to a new industrial park and accompanying urban center to be constructed on Fair Oaks Ranch east of town.
+The centerpiece of the proposal calls for providing wastewater services to a new industrial park and accompanying urban center to be built on Fair Oaks Ranch east of the city.

-The roughly 17,000-acre property, located south of where the Creek Turnpike and Highway 412 intersect, is the same site Tesla and other major companies have considered building facilities.
+The roughly 17,000-acre property, located south of where the Creek Turnpike and U.S. 412 intersect, is the site where Tesla and other major companies have considered building facilities but never chose.

 “Our case to the legislators has been: We have companies that really want to build facilities in Oklahoma on this site, but we just need to have the wastewater infrastructure,” said Mayor G.T.
 Bynum.